Tier 3: Socially Responsible Funds

 - Issue: Predatory lending, civilian firearms, landmines, and cluster munitions

-- Industry: Tobacco and coal & consumable fuels
+- Industry: Tobacco, private prisons, and coal & consumable fuels

 - Geography: Companies that conduct business with the Sudanese government, based on the principles outlined by the Sudan Divestment Task Force